 Drawing is a sheet-metal operation to make hollow-shaped parts from a sheet metal such as cup.
-The drawing is the operation of production of cup shaped parts from flat sheet metal blanks by bending and plastic flow of the metal.
-The operation is also known as cupping.
-Different drawing operations Deep drawing operation is performed to draw very deep parts (When the depth is more than the diameter) from the metal strips through plastic deformation (example of deep drawing is the aluminum cap of the electric bulbs, Ironing is the operation of reducing the wall thickness), redrawing (drawing is performed many subjected force opposite to in direction).
-The drawing operation is illustrated in below Fig.
+The drawing is the operation of production of cupshaped parts from flat sheet metal blanks by bending and plastic flow of themetal.
+The operation is also known as cupping Different drawing operations are:Deep drawingoperation performed to draw very deep parts (When the depth is more than the diameter) from the metal strips through plastic deformation (example of deep drawing is the aluminum cap of the electric bulbs, Ironing is the operation of reducing the wall thickness), redrawing (drawing is performed many times to reduce the diameter of earlier drawn cup shape), Reverse drawing (the drawn cup is subjected to force in opposite direction).
+The drawing operati on isillustr atedin belowF ig.